FACT-Finder-Web-Components/magento2-module/README.md

 In following section You'll get information how, to integrate Your feed with FACT-Finder.
 Feed is built the same way, regardless of chosen method, so You can choose from one of possible methods.
 ### Integration Methods
 #### FTP export
 This method exports feed from shop system and uploads it to FTP server.
-In order to use this method of export, You need to have FTP server configured (described in section [Export Settings](#export-settings)).
+In order to use this method of export, You need to have FTP server configured (described in section [Data Transfer Settings](#data-transfer-settings)).
 Then You can click the button (visible below) to generate and then, upload file via FTP.

 ![Product Data Export](docs/assets/generate-feed.png "Generate Export File(s) now")